AnggaR96s/Reforestation/README.md

-## I ate a clock yesterday.
-It was so time consuming.
+## Why did the barber win the race?
+He took a short cut.